- Even if you are only about 5 years away from retirement, there's still time to hone your strategy to help meet your retirement goals.

 2. Will you have enough?

-Read Viewpoints on Fidelity.com: How much do I need to save for retirement?
+Read Viewpoints on Fidelity.com: How much do I need to retire?

-"Consider an annual savings goal of at least 15% or more (including any employer match), including 401(k) and other workplace plans, IRAs, and other savings," says Steven Feinschreiber, senior vice president of Financial Solutions Group at Fidelity.
+"Consider an annual savings goal of at least 15% or more (including any employer match), including 401(k) and other workplace plans, IRAs, and other savings," says Steven Feinschreiber, senior vice president at Fidelity.
 "But that's only a rough guideline, and assumes continuous savings for 40 years of work and an age-appropriate asset mix."

 3. Are you invested properly?